 Before starting the protocol documentation process get your team to address these questions:

-- Why are we using stakeholder information software?
+- Why are we using stakeholder information management software?

 - What data needs to be entered and managed, using which filters?